jepstein-eagle/adaptable/packages/adaptable/readme/adaptable-runtime-access-guide.md

 However there are a number of ways that developers can access and leverage AdapTable for the benefit of users.
 These include:

-- the Adaptable Api: blah
+- the Adaptable Api: the primary way to access an AdapTable instance
-- the Adaptable Api: blah
+- Adaptable Events: subscribe to some of the Events published by AdapTable
-- the Adaptable Api: blah
+- Notificatins and Alerts: tell your users when something has happened they need to know
-- the Adaptable Api: blah
+- System Status: update users on the overall state of the application

 ## Demos